 Anna previously worked as a research analyst and editor at Bloomberg Tax.
 She wrote and edited articles, white papers and other expert content for Bloomberg BNA’s International Payroll Decision Support Network publications.

-Anna has completed an an extended placement with the Bureau of Energy Resources Public Policy and Diplomacy Division through the U.S. State Department Student Foreign Service program and held positions with a political action committee, government relations firm, the D.C.
+From 2013 to 2015, Anna completed an extended placement with the U.S. State Department Student Foreign Service program, where she developed the social media strategy of the Bureau of Energy Resources Public Policy and Diplomacy Division.
+Anna has held additional roles with the D.C.
 Superior Court Senior Judge’s Chambers, the Lawyers’ Committee for Civil Rights Under Law Voting Rights Project, the D.C.
-Council Committee on Government Operations, and the U.S. House of Representatives, as well as in the private sector and with other nonprofit organizations.
+Council Committee on Government Operations, the U.S. House of Representatives, and the Sunlight Foundation.
+She has also worked as an independent consultant for a variety of political groups, high-profile individuals, nonprofits and other organizations in the private sector.

 Anna was one of 200 participants invited by the White House to contribute ideas and opinions at the United State of Young Women Forum in support of the 2016 United State of Women Summit.

 Anna’s work has been featured in major publications in the U.S. and abroad.
 She has also been interviewed by and quoted in various broadcast and print media, including NPR, BBC, Voice of America and C-SPAN.
 Her most recent articles can be found here and OpenSecrets.